juniorsysadmin/puppet-chromerepo/README.md

 This module has received limited testing on:

-* Fedora 21
+* Fedora 22
 * Ubuntu 14.04

-against Puppet 3.x
+against Puppet 3.x and Puppet 4.x

+### Module dependencies

+This modules uses `puppetlabs-apt` for the management of the Google repository.
+If using an operating system of the Debian-based family, you will need to ensure that `puppetlabs-apt` version 2.x is installed.

 ## Development